RogueFairyStudios/Abyssum/README-to_realease.md

 * Reduced lightmap scale on some props and scenery (decreases build sizes at very little quality loss for shadows)
 * Experiments with improved occlusion culling and batching: apparently FPS increases in lower end systems (with bad or no discrete GPUs), but might decrease a bit in other systems (this can happen due to increased CPU usage, should be small but if you notice this change decreases your FPS too much, please leave a comment in the game's page)
 * Unity:
-    - Updated engine version (this causes the initial configuration dialog to be removed)
+    - Updated engine version (this causes the initial configuration dialog to be removed on Windows)
     - Updated from LWRP to the new URP
     - Enabled experimental garbage collection
-    - Now using IL2CPP
+    - Now using IL2CPP on Windows
 * Experimental WebGL version

 ---